Abbondanzo/Svg2VectorAndroid/README.md

 ### `1.0.3` (2024-06-28)

 - Added exception handling to file conversion
+- Replaced a check that skips parsing the generated output directory
 - Removed old JAR binaries for a single, latest binary

 ### `1.0.2` (2024-06-26)